 You can observe from outside the space through the openings of the structure or enter and take a look around.

-Where do I get the Liability Waiver?
+How do I get to use the 3D printer?

 Can I bring my child in a stroller?

 Strollers cannot be accommodated in this space.
 They may be parked outside of that area.

 Can my babysitter and/or nanny go into the MakerSpace with my child?

 The babysitter and/or nanny must fill out the Liability Waiver forms.
 If they are under 18, their parent/guardian must sign it.

 How many people will be allowed in the structure at one time?